-3.1 ROOFS The roof of a house is an important architectural feature and should be treated as us from an exhancter defining features of architectural styles and roofs contrib neighborhood's rhythm and sense of scale.
-Roofs, architectural styles and roofs contrib are also functionally important and should be maintained as an intercommercied sys overall longerity of a building.
-Materials and details critical to the wateright integra work undertaken.
-All efforts should be made to preserve the original roof shape nor more maintained on devide a com details and second as a since of the state of the sta
+3.1 ROOFS The roof of a house is an important architectural future and should be treated as such.
+Roof forms are character defining features of architectural hybrs and roofs contribute to a net also functionally important and should be maintained as an interconnected system for the overall longevity of a building.
+Materials and details critical to the wateright integrity of roofs include metal dashing and eave trim and should be incomporated in any repair and restoration were understand.
+All efforts should be made to preserve the original roof shape and to properly maintain and replace roof materials an accessary.

 3.1.1 Inspect roofing systems regularly.
 Water infittation through the roof can ultimately damage historic features throughout a building.
-Identify any troken shipeles, espoad sheathing or uustate, dumaged or missing flashing, or areas of ponding water for repair.
+Identify any troken shipeles, esposed sheathing or uutsate, dumaged or missing flashing, or areas of ponding water for repair.
 Inspections can be conducted from the ground using bionoulars if nod access in difficult.
 Inspect building interiors for signal or water.

-3.1.2 Keep historically painted metal roofs well painted t preserve the metal below.
-Paint acts as a protective layer t prevent the sheet metal from weathering.
+3.1.2 Keep historically painted metal roofs well painted to preserve the metal below.
+Paint acts as a protective layer to prevent the sheet metal from weathering.

-SIGN GUID
+ESIGN GUID

 3.1.3 Repair and restore original and historic roofing materials whenever possible.
-Evaluate the condition and cost of repair of original materials before removing and replacing them.
+Evaluate the condition and cos of repair of original materials before removing and replacing them.
 Targeted areas of repair or limited in-kind replacement may be the most effective and low-cost solution.